The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Non-isomorphism

 \section{Non-isomorphism}

 The goal of this section is to show that most graphs of the form $PP(q, 2d, I)$ are not isomorphic to the Paley graph $P_q$ or the Peisert graph $P_q^{\ast}$.
-In order to achieve this result, we will borrow the deep results obtained by Peisert, Foulser, Kallaher, and others.
+To achieve this result, we will borrow the deep results obtained by Peisert, Foulser, Kallaher, and others.

 Peisert~\cite{WP2} proved that $P_{q}$ and $P^{\ast}_{q}$ are non-isomorphic except when $q=3^2$ by studying their respective automorphism groups.
 Another approach to distinguish these graphs is to study their $p$-ranks \cite{BvE92}; this was carried out successfully in \cite{WQWX}*{Proposition 3.6}.
-We are going to use ideas in Peisert's paper ~\cite{WP2} to establish our key criterion in Proposition~\ref{prop:isomorphism}.
+We will use ideas in Peisert's paper ~\cite{WP2} to establish our key criterion in Proposition~\ref{prop:isomorphism}.

 Throughout this section, we assume that $q=p^n$ for some positive integer $n$.
-For any field $F$ and a positive integer $m$, we can consider the \emph{general semilinear group} $\Gamma L_m(F)$ \cite{dLF11}*{Section 3.6}.
+For any field $F$ and a positive integer $m$, we can consider the \emph{general semilinear group} $\operatorname{\Gamma L}_m(F)$ \cite{dLF11}*{Section 3.6}.
 We are primarily interested in the case when $F=\F_q$ and $m=1$.
-In this case, we often write $\Gamma L_1(q)$ instead of $\Gamma L_1(\F_q)$.
+In this case, we often write $\operatorname{\Gamma L}_1(q)$ instead of $\operatorname{\Gamma L}_1(\F_q)$.

-\begin{defn}[general semilinear group] Let $\Gamma L_1(q) \colonequals \F_q^{\ast}\rtimes \operatorname{Gal}(\F_q / \F_p)$ be the semi-direct product obtained via the natural action of $\operatorname{Gal}(\F_q / \F_p)$ on $\F_q^{\ast}$.
+\begin{defn}[general semilinear group] Let $\operatorname{\Gamma L}_1(q) \colonequals \F_q^{\ast}\rtimes \operatorname{Gal}(\F_q / \F_p)$ be the semi-direct product obtained via the natural action of $\operatorname{Gal}(\F_q / \F_p)$ on $\F_q^{\ast}$.
 This group is called the \emph{general semilinear group} of degree $1$ over the finite field $\F_q$. \end{defn}